There are many reasons people give for not having an HIV test, including:

 These barriers are the reason that there (according to the Terrence Higgins Trust) around 22,000 people in the UK who do not know their status.
 If you are positive and do not know it, then the virus can start to cause long-term damage to your body and you can infect other people.
 With today’s drugs, your life expectancy will not change, and most people following their regime have such low viral loads (level of virus in their bodies) that it is virtually impossible for them to pass the virus on.

 Many of the reasons also relate to the perceived stigma of being HIV positive.
-If you think about, this is an odd stigma that society has developed.
-Nearly all of us have sex.
-Even more of us arrived on Earth as a result of two people having unprotected sex.
-Having an HIV test is a sensible thing to do, and we wish it would become more normal.
+This is an odd stigma that society has developed.
+Having an HIV test is a sensible thing to do and this should be recognised.

 Better2Know has a range of HIV tests depending on your needs and how long it has been since the incident you are concerned about.
 We can help you get the right test for you.